athd33/MacGyver-Openclassroom/README.md

 **Introduction :**
 This project is a 2D labyrinth game realised with Python3.6 and le Pygame module in his version 1.9.

 In this game, you are [MacGyver](https://en.wikipedia.org/wiki/MacGyver) (the tv-show hero).
 Your trapped in a labyrinth, and your mission (if you accept it) is to escape after collecting all the items present on the mapp.
 You'll have to find and collect :

-    > - bottle
+    > a bottle
-    > - plastic tube
+    > a plastic tube
-    > - syringe
+    > a syringe
-    > - needle
+    > a needle

-Once you have all of these items (green logo on the top of the labyrinth), go and see the guard.
+Once you have all of these items (see this green logo on the top of the labyrinth??), go and see the guard.
 You win!!!
 Watch out!
-If you forget a item on the mapp, the gard will not let you out!
+If you forget a item on the mapp, the gard won't let you out!

-This have been made with python 3.6 and pygame 1.9.6

 **Installation:**